tensult/role-acl/README.md

 permission = ac.can('user').context({ requester: 'dilip', owner: 'dilip' }).execute('edit').on('article');
 console.log(permission.granted);    // —> true

-// We can use this to prevent someone to approve their own article so that it goes to review by someone before publishing ac.grant('user').condition(
+// We can use this to prevent someone to approve their own article so that it goes to review
+// by someone else before publishing ac.grant('user').condition(
     {
         Fn: 'NOT_EQUALS',